 Much of the tale about the Mangusta’s origins revolve around Giotto Bizzarrini, the 1960s’ ultimate “gun for hire.”
 The talented engineer was part of a group that left Ferrari en masse in late 1961, and over the following years, he worked with ATS, Ferruccio Lamborghini, and GT upstart ASA.

-Most relevant to the Mangusta story was Bizzarrini’s involvement with Iso, where the engineer was a key player in getting the Chevrolet Corvette-powered Rivolta GT 2+2 designed and developed.
+Most relevant to the Mangusta story was Bizzarrini’s involvement with Iso, where the engineer was a key player in getting the Chevrolet Corvette-powered Rivolta GT 2+2 designed and developed (seen below).
 For Iso’s next model, the legendary two-seat Grifo GL, Bizzarrini designed, developed and manufactured a more radical variant, the competition-oriented Grifo A3/C, and A3 Stradale.

 All Iso models had Bertone coachwork.
 At the time Nuccio Bertone’s chief stylist was Giorgetto Giugiaro, who would leave the company in the fall of 1965.
 Within weeks crosstown competitor Ghia had hired him, and in October 1966 Giugiaro and Ghia starred at the Turin Auto Show.
 There, the carrozzeria unveiled Maserati’s rakish Ghibli, and our subject, the Mangusta.